pangeo-data/climpred/joss/paper.md

 # Summary
 <!-- 71 words -->
-Predicting extreme events and variations in weather and climate provides crucial information for economic, social, and environmental decision-making.
+Predicting extreme events and variations in weather and climate provides crucial information for economic, social, and environmental decision-making [@Merryfield:2020].
 However, quantifying prediction skill for multi-dimensional geospatial model output is computationally expensive and a difficult coding challenge.
 The large datasets (order gigabytes to terabytes) require parallel and out-of-memory computing to be